humdrum-tools/humdrum-documentation/tool/yank/index.md

 ### INTERPRETATIONS AND COMMENTS

-If **yank** is given a Humdrum input, it always produces a syntactically correct Humdrum output.
+If <span class="tool">yank</span> is given a Humdrum input, it always produces a syntactically correct Humdrum output.
 All interpretations prior to and within the yanked material are echoed in the output.
-The **yank** command also appends the appropriate spine-path terminators at the end of the yanked segment.
+The <span class="tool">yank</span> command also appends the appropriate spine-path terminators at the end of the yanked segment.